John McAfee, software entrepreneur with outlaw persona, dies in prison at 75

 After selling his company, he built nine homes and bought a fleet of planes and antique cars, as well as a 200-acre parcel of land in Colorado where he set up a yoga retreat.
 He started two other unsuccessful technology ventures.

 He also immersed himself in jet skiing and helped develop a new sport called aerotrekking that involved flying small vehicles at fast speeds close to the ground.
-A nephew who was working for him took a client out for a lesson and crashed, killing both, which resulted in a $5 million wrongful death lawsuit filed in 2008 by the client’s family and in which Mr. McAfee was named.
+A nephew who was working for him took a client out for a lesson and crashed, killing both, which resulted in a $5 million wrongful-death lawsuit filed in 2008 by the client’s family and in which Mr. McAfee was named.

 At that time, he claimed the global recession had wiped out much of his fortune, leading him to sell off his properties and leave the country.
 He later said that it was the lawsuit that drove him to Belize.